Loco Limo

 Weldzilla once again took mr. Tico and started to rebuild my windscreen-seating.
 He did a great job.

-Because we had to take of almost the entire front of the car, we also repaired the parts under the fenders, as well as the fenders themselves.
-After we were finished, I drove my car back to my garage and we re-seated the windscreen.
+Because we had to take of almost the entire front of the car, we also repaired the parts under the fenders, as well as

 This is the state the car is in at the time of this writing (17-6-2003).
 See large picture above